Chapter 5 - Investigating Environmental Concerns (Revised 06/15)

 Managing concerns in a timely and efficient manner is important to establish the department’s credibility and to accomplish environmental protection.
 From an operational perspective, it is also important that a consistent approach is used to manage our investigations and resources.
 To accomplish this consistency the following business process will be adopted in each of the regional offices:

 Most concern calls are usually received through the main office number.
 Each regional office must establish a written procedure for routing incoming concern calls within their office.
 Calls are to be routed to a staff person who can take the information and address questions.
 Concern calls are not to be sent to a voice mailbox.
 Always refer the caller to a staff member who is available to provide immediate assistance.
 Adequate staffing levels to receive concern calls must be maintained at all times, including during the lunch hour, on all days of normal business operations.

-Concern Form is Completed – Assignment of Tracking Number
+Concern Investigation Form is Completed – Assignment of Tracking Number

 Initial Data Entry

-All new concerns must be entered into the department’s database within one (1) business day of receipt.
+All new concerns must be entered into the department’s database (called ACE) within one business day of receipt.
 This increases accountability and also serves as a crucial backup system in the unlikely event that a concern form is misplaced or lost.